BitsofJeremy/pickles_to_safetensors/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GNU Affero General Public License v3.0](LICENSE).

 ## Author